beryllium/CacheBundle/README.md

 ### Step 3: Configure the AppKernel

-Add it to your AppKernel (this example assumes that CacheBundle is located in src/Beryllium/CacheBundle):
+Add it to your AppKernel:

 ```php
 # app/AppKernel.php